L. S. Sheshagiri Rao

-L. S. Sheshagiri Rao (Kannada:ಎಲ್. ಎಸ್. ಶೇಷಗಿರಿ ರಾವ್; 16 February 1925 – 20 December 2019), often referred to as LSS, was an Indian writer and academic specializing in Kannada literature.
+Lakshmeshwar Swamy Rao Sheshagiri Rao (16 February 1925 – 20 December 2019), often referred to as LSS, was an Indian writer and academic specializing in Kannada literature.
 He wrote an English-Kannada dictionary that is a standard reference text for students.
 Rao worked for government colleges before gaining a position at Bangalore University's English department.
 He was the first president of the Kannada Book Trust.